dankamongmen/notcurses-rs/README.md

 The API is currently undergoing heavy work.

 **Main differences with `libnotcurses-sys`:**
-- All coordinates are in the most common order: x, y.
+- Coordinates are used in the most common order: *x, y*.
-- All allocating types have the `Drop` trait implemented.
+- Allocating types have the `Drop` trait implemented.
 - There is no *direct* mode, just use the *CLI* mode.
 - The *standard* plane is now known as the *CLI* plane.
 - The `*Options` structs are replaced by `*Builder`s.
-- Way simpler and safer to use.
+- Fully safe public API.

 [0]:https://github.com/dankamongmen/notcurses